yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-009_Search_With_Only_Spaces_To_Unauthenticated_Users.md

 ## ✅ Expected Result

-The system must display the "Search Results -" page
+The system must block the search action when only spaces are entered in the search field